dotnetprog/jQueryOfficeUiExtension/README.md

 # jQueryOfficeUiExtension
 a jQuery plugin that extents fabric js components (with this , you can build editable grid from the table component)

-## DataSource

-The Datasource object is a must to use for using the officeui extensions.

-Currently odata is only supported as datasource type

 Features:
 - Column Sorting
 - Column Resizing